A short story of how an extraordinary family rescued this glorious painting.

 Welcome to Fine Arts Simplified.

-My name is Strom Scherie.
+My name is Strom Scherie, author.

 I was a museum docent for twelve years.